 Great speculation has arisen about the effects of Justice Anthony Kennedy’s resignation from the Supreme Court, particularly on the rights, liberties, and politics in the United States.
 Will it ultimately change course in the USA?
 And does this also illuminate the fundamental flaws in American politics, the Supreme Court, and the Constitution?
 Maria Armoudian is joined by Sanford Levinson, John Vile, and Stephen Griffin.

 Sanford Levinson is a Professor of Government at the University of Texas.
-He is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).
+He is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).

 John Vile is a Professor of Political Science at Middle Tennessee University.
-He is the co-author of Constitutional Law in Contemporary America, Vol. 1: Institutions, Politics, and Process.
+He is an expert in constitutional law and is the co-author of Constitutional Law in Contemporary America, Vol. 1: Institutions, Politics, and Process.

 Maria Armoudian: We have a momentous event here, or at least it’s been made out to be a momentous event.
 I think we need to start by talking about Justice Anthony Kennedy’s legacy and who he is.
 Sandy Levinson, if you were going to encapsulate, who he is, and what he has meant for American politics and law, what would you say?